MicrosoftDocs/dynamics365smb-docs/financials/receivables-collect-outstanding-balances.md

 If the **Post Interest** or the **Post Additional Fee** check boxes are selected in the **Reminder Terms** window, then the following entries are also created:

-- one entry in the **Cust.
+- One entry in the **Cust.
 Ledger Entries** window
-- one receivables entry in the relevant G/L account
+- One receivables entry in the relevant G/L account
-- one interest and/or one additional fee entry in the relevant G/L account
+- One interest and/or one additional fee entry in the relevant G/L account

 In addition, issuing the reminder may result in VAT entries.